Vincent440/liri-node-app/README.md

 The liri command line node application allows you to search three separate APIs quickly in one application to display Data, using keywords for the commands to determine which API to search then the app will display the results of that API's response to the console after api request is done.

-    LIRI will then prompt the user to see if they would like to search again.
+LIRI will then prompt the user to see if they would like to search again:

     If they select NO,
      the liri.js process will terminate.